Jaime Fernandez (rower): Early life and studies

-He later studied science at Adelaide University.
+He later studied science at the University of Adelaide.
 During this time, he was recruited to the Adelaide University Boat Club when one of the regular members fell ill.
 He quickly rediscovered his love for the sport, and by the age of 19 was rowing for Australia.

 State and club rowing

 Fernandez made his first state crew for South Australia in the 1991 South Australian men's eight contesting the King's Cup at the Interstate Regatta within the Australian Rowing Championships.
 He raced again in South Australian King's Cup crews in 1992, 1993, 1994, 1995 and stroked those crews in 1992, 1993, 1994.

 After accepting a scholarship to the Australian Institute of Sport and during his senior Australian representative years, Fernandez raced the King's Cup in Australian Capital Territory crews.
 He rowed in the five seat of the ACT eight in 1997 to a King's Cup victory and rowed in three more ACT eights in 1998, 1999 and 2000.